Armody/IMGtoASCII/README.md

 # IMGtoASCII
-Very simple and scuffedpython script to convert images to ASCII art.
+Very simple and scuffed python script to convert images to ASCII art.